wolfcatworkshop/code-sketchbook/index.md

 fluorescentPink = color(255,  72, 176);
 ```

-And the results of this sketch seemed good for some papercraft, as usual I found out that replicating the colors on the screen is never an easy task.
+And the results of this sketch seemed good for some papercraft, replicating the colors on the screen is never an easy task.

 [![day one Instagram](./images/day-01.jpg)](https://www.instagram.com/p/BpqeIYJHOtE/)